mailxread electronic mail |

 alias choir soprano alto tenor bass

-Once you have done this, you can use choir
+Once you have done this, you can use choir as the address,

-and the mail is sent to the other addresses (soprano
+and the mail is sent to the other addresses (soprano,

-With only one argument, the alias
+With only one argument, the alias command lists the

-value of that alias (for example, alias joe
+value of that alias (for example, alias joe would display

-).
+jsmith).
 Without any arguments, the alias

 command displays a list of the currently defined aliases.